The Opportunity

 My Impact

-2. Collaborated with User Research to rework content for an entry point within the Design System constraints.
+Partnered with User Research to redesign an entry point within Design System constraints

 THE OPPORTUNITY